EIRSAT-1: WBC - Wave Based Control

-The third payload is a novel, software-based attitude control system developed by the Dynamics and Control Group in the UCD School of Mechanical and Materials Engineering (a spacecraft's "attitude" is its orientation in space).
+The third payload was a novel, software-based attitude control system developed by the Dynamics and Control Group in the UCD School of Mechanical and Materials Engineering (a spacecraft's "attitude" is its orientation in space).
 In this case it used the Earth's magnetic field to turn itself in any desired direction.
 The UCD control technique is called “Wave-Based Control” (WBC).
 EIRSAT-1 used a standard control system, initially.
 During the mission, in response to an instruction from Earth, the on-board computer began using WBC to control the satellite's attitude, thereby evaluating its performance and, it was hoped, qualifying WBC for space flight.

 Launch and operations

 Subject to successful reviews, the spacecraft was initially scheduled to be launched in 2023 on a Vega-C rocket as part of the Small Satellites Mission Service #5 rideshare mission.
 However, after delays, the CubeSat was remanifested on the maiden flight of the Ariane 6 rocket.
 This was later changed to a rideshare payload of the South Korean 425 Project SAR satellite launch, which took place at 18:19 UTC on 1 December 2023 on a SpaceX's Falcon 9 Block 5 launch vehicle.
 The payload was launched into a Sun-synchronous orbit.

 The European Space Agency announced on 15 March 2024 that the satellite had been in space for 100 days and had performed more than 1,500 orbits at an altitude of 515 kilometres.

 On 21 August 2024, the Gamma-ray Module onboard EIRSAT-1 detected its first gamma-ray burst (GRB), a long type GRB which was given the official designation GRB240821B.
 This type of GRBs is caused by the death of a high-mass star.
 Gamma-ray Module's second detection of a GRB was made one hour and 19 minutes after the first one and it was a short one, a much rarer type which is likely caused by the collision of two neutron stars and the formation of a black hole.
 This second detection was given the official designation GRB240821A.

+The satellite eventually reentered Earth's atmosphere on 4 September 2025, after 643 days in space.